-- 1. Acknowledges the progress achieved on all elements of the basket of measures available to address CO2 emissions from international aviation, including aircraft technologies, operational improvements, sustainable alternative fuels and a GMBM scheme and any other measures, and affirms the preference for the use of aircraft technologies, operational improvements and sustainable alternative fuels that provide the environmental benefits within the aviation sector; {Basket of measures and preference for non-MBM measures} - 2.
-Also acknowledges that, despite this progress, the environmental benefits from aircraft technologies, operational improvements and sustainable alternative fuels may not deliver sufficient CO2 emissions reductions to address the growth of international air traffic, and to achieve the global aspirational goal of keeping the global net CO2 emissions from international aviation from 2020 at the same level; {Recognition of not achieving CNG 2020 by non-MBM measures} - 3.
-Emphasizes the complementary role of a GMBM scheme to the other elements of a basket of measures, as a temporary emissions gap filler to achieve the global aspirational goal, without imposing inappropriate economic burden on international aviation; {Complementary role of GMBM to achieve CNG 2020} - 4.
-Decides to implement a GMBM scheme in the form of the Carbon Offsetting Scheme for International Aviation (COSIA) to address any annual increase in total CO2 emissions from international aviation (i.e. flights that depart in one country and arrive in a different country) above the 2020 levels, taking into account special circumstances and respective capabilities; {GMBM is Carbon Offsetting Scheme for International Aviation (COSIA)} - 5.
-Requests the Council to continue to ensure all efforts to make further progress on aircraft technologies, operational improvements and sustainable alternative fuels be taken by Member States and reflected in their action plans to address CO2 emissions from international aviation, and to monitor the progress on implementation of action; {Further progress on non-MBM measures} - 6.
-Acknowledges special circumstances and respective capabilities of States, in particular developing States, in terms of vulnerability to the impacts of climate change, economic development levels, and contributions to international aviation emissions, while minimizing market distortion; {Recognition of special circumstances of States}
+1. Acknowledges the progress achieved on all elements of the basket of measures available to address CO2 emissions from international aviation, including aircraft technologies, operational improvements, sustainable alternative fuels and a GMBM scheme and any other measures, and affirms the preference for the use of aircraft technologies, operational improvements and sustainable alternative fuels that provide the environmental benefits within the aviation sector; {Basket of measures and preference for non-MBM measures}

+- 2. Also acknowledges that, despite this progress, the environmental benefits from aircraft technologies, operational improvements and sustainable alternative fuels may not deliver sufficient CO2 emissions reductions to address the growth of international air traffic, and in time to achieve the global aspirational goal of keeping the global net CO2 emissions from international aviation from 2020 at the same level; {Recognition of not achieving CNG 2020 by non-MBM measures} - 3.
+Emphasizes the complementary role of a GMBM scheme to complement a broader package of measures to the other elements of a basket of measures, as a temporary instrument an emissions gap filler to achieve the global aspirational goal, without imposing inappropriate economic burden on international aviation; {Complementary role of GMBM to achieve CNG 2020} - 4.
+Decides to implement a GMBM scheme in the form of the Carbon Offsetting Scheme for International Aviation (COSIA) to address any annual increase in total CO2 emissions from international aviation (i.e. civil aviation flights that depart in one country and arrive in a different country) above the 2020 levels, taking into account special circumstances and respective capabilities; {GMBM is Carbon Offsetting Scheme for International Aviation (COSIA)}